 The most common clinical features of an anastomotic leak are abdominal pain and fever.
-They usually present between five and seven days post-operatively.
+They usually present between 5-7 days post-operatively.
 Other features* may include delirium or prolonged ileus.

-On examination, patients may be pyrexial, tachycardic, with signs of peritonism or prolonged ileus*.
-It is important to check for feculent / purulent material or bile in the wound drain (or in the chest drain for oesophageal anastomoses)
+On examination, patients may be pyrexial, tachycardic, and/or with signs of peritonism.
+It is important to check for any faeculent / purulent material or bile in any drains.

 Once an anastomotic leak has been diagnosed, the key immediate principles in management relate to the treatment of the potential contamination and resultant sepsis.
 Any suspected anastomotic leak requires urgent senior review.